NOAA-ORR-ERD/PyGnome/py_gnome/documentation/scripting/movers.rst

 Movers
 ======

-Processes that change the position of the LEs are termed "movers" in PyGNOME.
-These can include advection of the LEs due to winds and currents, diffusive movement of LEs due to unresolved turbulent flow fields, and prescribed behavior of the LEs (e.g. rise velocity of oil droplets or larval swimming.)
+Processes that change the position of the particles are termed "movers" in PyGNOME.
+These can include advection of the particles due to winds and currents, diffusive movement of particles due to unresolved turbulent flow fields, and prescribed behavior of the particles (e.g. rise velocity of oil droplets or larval swimming.)

 Some examples and common use cases are shown here.
 For complete documentation see :mod:`gnome.movers`